mooofin/DOOM_ProceduralEngine/README.md

         ├── textures/
         │   ├── character.png   <-- Your player spritesheet
         │   ├── npc.png         <-- Your enemy spritesheet
-        │   └── world.png       <-- Your tilesheet for the map
+        │   ├── world.png       <-- Your tilesheet for the map
+        │   ├── parallax-mountain-bg.png                    <-- Loading screen background
+        │   ├── parallax-mountain-montain-far.png          <-- Far mountain layer
+        │   ├── parallax-mountain-mountains.png            <-- Mid mountain layer
+        │   ├── parallax-mountain-trees.png                <-- Tree layer
+        │   └── parallax-mountain-foreground-trees.png     <-- Foreground layer
         └── sfx/
             └── music.ogg       <-- Your background music
 ```

+**Note:** The mountain textures are used for the parallax loading screen.
+You can find free parallax mountain assets online, or create your own layered mountain backgrounds.
+The game expects these specific filenames for the loading screen to work properly.

 ### Build Instructions (Using Nix)